hruzeda/hruzeda.github.io/script.md

 I learned Java and a bit about Spring Framework and Hibernate back in 2012 when I worked on Support Informática converting their ERP solution from Cobol/Delphi.
 I wrote JSP pages and their back ends, mirroring screens from the legacy app.

-Fast forward a few years to when I joined Daitan (now Encora) and started working on Java back end systems for audio conferencing systems.
-I worked on Struts and Spring back end for company and customer facing applications, REST web services written with Apache CXF and XML/JSON marshalling, EJB core APIs, PL/SQL procedures and data migrations.
+A few years later I joined Daitan (now Encora) and started working on Java back end systems for audio conferencing systems.
+I worked on:

+- Struts and Spring projects for company and customer facing applications
+  - Route mapping, view controllers, validation patters, entity builders, JSP tags and tiles
+- REST web services written with Apache CXF, Spring Boot and RestEasy
+  - Route mapping, Swagger documentation, exception handling, filters/interceptors and JWT authentication
+- EJB based core APIs, JPA entity mapping, PL/SQL procedures and data migrations
+- Scheduling, bulk processing and provisioning systems using JMS and Quartz
+- Tests using Jmeter, Postman, Selenium, TestNG, JUnit, mockito, powermock and JMockit
+- Docker and docker-compose scripts for all the applications described above

-For the last 3 years, I've also been training interns and interviewing experienced Java EE developers to join the company, as well as tackling production support issues and CVE upgrades on various systems.
+For the last 3 years, I've also been training interns, interviewing experienced Java EE developers to join the company, as well as giving support to production issues and CVE upgrades on various systems.

 ### Python:

 Back in 2014, I worked for three months on a Django remote learning platform where I recognized a lot of similarities from my short experience with Ruby on Rails in 2010.
 I worked on data migrations, asynchronous tasks written for Celery and integrations with a customer relation system.

 In 2020, a friend from that short experience invited me to help maintain a [food delivery app written in Python with Django](https://cardapex.com.br).
 I worked with him for approximately 2 years, writing the work shift planning pages, the delivery route and time estimate calculation (using paid Google Maps services) as well as the delivery settings/limitations pages on the admin panel.
 I also wrote some of the shopping cart REST API, as well as other features in the front end.
 Everything with unit test coverage and data migration scripts.

-### NodeJS

-Moving into javascript back end, I've studied and written small apps using [Express with Mongoose](https://github.com/hruzeda/simplecms), a few middlewares and Apollo GraphQL.